 Biology is a multi-disciplinary subject which encompasses the understanding of all living organisms, including their structure, function, evolution, distribution, and interrelationships.

-ShapeIn Year 12 and Year 13 we follow the OCR Biology A specification.
-Throughout the two years pupils study many aspects of biology in depth and get to use state of the art equipment to carry out regular practical work that is an integral part of the course.
+Throughout Year 12 and Year 13 we follow the OCR Biology A specification, during which pupils will study many aspects of biology in-depth and get to use state of the art equipment to carry out regular practical work that is an integral part of the course.
 The skills and knowledge they develop prepares them well for studying biology and related degrees at university.

 Dr C Bownes